pytorch/pytorch/docs/libtorch.rst

 libtorch (C++-only)
 ===================

-The core of pytorch that does not depend on Python.
+The core of pytorch does not depend on Python.
 A CMake-based build system compiles the C++ source code into a shared object, libtorch.so.